reactjs/react.dev/content/docs/reference-glossary.md

 }
 ```

 Components can be broken down into distinct pieces of functionality and used within other components.
-Components can return other components, arrays, strings and numbers.
+Components can return other components, arrays, strings, and numbers.
 A good rule of thumb is that if a part of your UI is used several times (Button, Panel, Avatar), or is complex enough on its own (App, FeedStory, Comment), it is a good candidate to be a reusable component.
 Component names should also always start with a capital letter (`<Wrapper/>` **not** `<wrapper/>`).
 See [this documentation](/docs/components-and-props.html#rendering-a-component) for more information on rendering components.

 ### [`props`](/docs/components-and-props.html) {#props}

 `props` are inputs to a React component.
 They are data passed down from a parent component to a child component.

-Remember that `props` are readonly.
+Remember that `props` are read-only.
 They should not be modified in any way:

 ```js
 // Wrong!